4198-Programmers/meanscout-api/README.md

 > **Warning**
 <br />THIS IS THE NEW BRANCH
 <br/> IF YOU WOULD LIKE TO RUN THIS, SWITCH TO THE MAIN BRANCH
+<br/> MANY AREAS MENTIONING SPECIFIC LINES IN THIS README ARE ALSO PROBABLY WRONG

 An attempt at making the meanscout api in rust for maybe better safety<br>
 (and honestly I trust this version a lot more)